eadka/fridgechef/README.md

 ```bash
 select * from conversations;
 ```
+These steps are best done after testing the app with the below options.

 ### Testing the app
 There are many ways to test the application.
 Th easiest is to run the [test.py](test.py) script: